srikashyap24/CNN-KERAS-CIFAR10/README.md

 ## Results

-The CNN model, after training, should show good accuracy on the CIFAR-10 test set.
-The expected performance varies based on the model architecture and training parameters.
+The CNN model, after training, achieved a validation accuracy of approximately 70% on the CIFAR-10 test set.
+The performance can vary depending on the model architecture, training parameters, and the number of epochs used for training.